 There are no prerequisites for this course.
-The focus of the course will revolve around a Chauvel mirror as pictured below.
-Students will learn how to safely use a number of machines in the construction of this quality piece of furniture.
-These include the fixed router in conjunction with a template, router trimmer, domino machine and the dovetail machine to construct drawers.
-Students will also learn how to apply a suitable finish and be given an acrylic mirror for their project.
+Students will learn how to safely use a number of machines in the construction of a quality piece of furniture.
+These include the fixed router in conjunction with a template, router trimmer, domino machine and the dovetail machine.
+Students will also learn how to apply a suitable finish.